Skip to main content

 Student Services can offer advice with regards to health, bullying, discrimination and harassment, we can also direct you to the best place to go for additional support and can talk through your options with you whatever you are facing.

-Our Welfare Officer (Leanne Kindley) offers 1-1 confidential support meetings to talk through any issues you may be having.
+Our Welfare Officer (Hazel Sewell) offers 1-1 confidential support meetings to talk through any issues you may be having.
 Students can book a support meeting online

 You can find more information, guidance and advice here: